 Animations:

-Animation Apps: Try using apps like FlipaClip, Stop Motion Studio or Keynote to create short animated videos.
+Animation Apps: Try using apps like FlipaClip, Stop Motion Studio or Keynote to create short, animated videos.

 Music and Podcasts:

 Music Creation Apps: Use GarageBand to create your own music.
 You can make beats, record your voice, and mix sounds to create original songs.
 Or you could record and publish an informative podcast for people to listen to.